Luxury Hotel In Nairobi Under Attack As Gunfire And Explosions Heard

-Somalia-based extremist group al-Shabab has claimed responsibility for an attack on a luxury hotel complex in Nairobi, Kenya, and says that fighters are still inside.
+Somalia-based extremist group al-Shabab has claimed responsibility for a “suspected terror attack” on a luxury hotel complex in Nairobi, Kenya.

 A fire and sustained gunfire sent workers fleeing for their lives at the upscale hotel and office complex in the Kenyan capital on Tuesday afternoon, Reuters witnesses said.

-Four ambulances and a fire truck arrived at the scene as office workers running for their likes told reporters colleagues were still huddled under their desks.
+Ambulances and fire trucks arrived at the scene as office workers running for their likes told reporters colleagues were still huddled under their desks.

 A woman shot in the leg was carried out and three men emerged covered in blood.
 Some office workers climbed out of windows.